 - Hocus Pocus

 - Nightmare on Elm Street

 If you don’t feel like watching a movie and want something a little longer there are some great TV shows as well.

 American Horror Story is an obvious choice.
 I’ve watched all the seasons apart from the circus themed one. ‘m not a huge fan of clowns but most of the other seasons have been pretty creepy.
 Stranger Things is another must watch.
 Whilst it’s not scary it’s definitely good and perfect for Halloween.
-There is also a TV version of Scream which is on Netflix.
 If you prefer something a little less scary, then I can recommend The Vampire Diaries, Buffy the Vampire Slayer, Supernatural or Teen Wolf.